pazrul/electron-zerorpc-example/README.md

 The interface has a number of buttons, all of which will send information to Python through ZeroRPC.

 ### What do the buttons do?
 1. `Say Hello` - Sends a pre-set string to Python.
-Calls the `hello` method on the someDumbClass instance
+Calls the `hello` method on the someBasicClass instance
-2. `Get Files` - Calls the `get_array` method on the SomeDumbClass instance.
+2. `Get Files` - Calls the `get_array` method on the someBasicClass instance.
 Returns a list of files in the running directory
-3. `Get Object` - Calls the `get_object` method on the SomeDumbClass instance.
+3. `Get Object` - Calls the `get_object` method on the someBasicClass instance.
 Returns a dict from Python to the JS client
-4. `Send Value` - Calls the `determine_type` method on the SomeDumbClass instance.
+4. `Send Value` - Calls the `determine_type` method on the someBasicClass instance.
 You pass a value, python tells you the type, and give the value back.
     * The type sent to the Python code is determined by the radio button selected above the Send Value button.

 ### How do the buttons do?